andrevidela/Research-report/Thesis/index.md

 --           └ `b` is `False` so we expect to return a String
 ```

 This typically cannot be done in programming languages with conventional type systems.
-Which is why one might want to use Idris rather than Java, C or even Haskell in order to implement their programs.
-Some programming languages can exhibits some behaviours similar to dependent types but achieving this often comes at the expense of readability, performance and ergonomics\cite{hasochism}.
+This is why one might want to use Idris rather than Java, C, or even Haskell in order to implement their programs.
+Some programming languages can exhibit some behaviours similar to dependent types but achieving this often comes at the expense of readability, performance, and ergonomics\cite{hasochism}.

 ### Holes in Idris

-A very useful feature of Idris is _type holes_, one can replace any term by a variable name prefixed by a question mark, like this : `?hole` .
+A very useful feature of Idris is _type holes_.
+One can replace any term with a variable name prefixed by a question mark, like this: `?hole` .
 This tells the compiler to infer the type at this position and report it to the user in order to better understand what value could possibly fit the expected type.
 In addition, the compiler will also report what it knows about the surrounding context to give additional insight.

-If we take our example of `intOrString` and replace the implementation by a hole we have the following:
+If we take our example of `intOrString` and replace the implementation with a hole we have the following:

 ```haskell
 intOrString : (b : Bool) -> if b then Int else String intOrString b = ?hole
 ```

 We can then ask the compiler what is the expected type, information provided by the compiler will be shown with a column of `>` on the left side to distinguish it from code.
-When the compiler tells us about holes, its will display the variables available in the immediate scope of the hole above a horizontal bar, and the “goal” under the horizontal bar.
+When the compiler tells us about holes, it will display the variables available in the immediate scope of the hole above a horizontal bar, and the “goal” under the horizontal bar.
 Here is the type we get when asking about our `hole`:

 ```haskell
 > b : Bool